Calgary and Area Municipal Cemeteries

 The Rocky View Garden of Peace Cemetery is a peaceful and park-like environment in which to honour the spirit and memory of loved ones.

-Ideally situated just a mile east of the Calgary city limits, at 16th Avenue.
-(Highway #1 East) and Garden Road N.E.
-(100 Street N.E.).
-The Rocky View Garden of Peace, is owned and operated by Rocky View County and is easily accessible from all major Calgary funeral homes.
+Ideally situated two kilometres east of the Calgary city limits, at the corner of Highway #1 (Trans-Canada Highway) and Garden Road NE (100 Street NE).
+(View map) The Rocky View Garden of Peace is owned and operated by Rocky View County and is easily accessible from all major Calgary funeral homes.

 Cochrane Municipal Cemeteries